pbreaux/LupSeat2.0/README.md

 * RandomAssign - random assignment of seats
 * ChunkIncrease - slowly increase chunk size (i.e. number of students sitting together) until all students can fit in a room.
 A bottom up approach.
 * ConsecDivice (Default) - consecutively divide the room until all empty seats are allocated.
 A top down approach.

+### Sort Criteria
+Sorting can be done via fname, lname, sid, or seat.

+### Image Sizes
+Image sizes can be done by specifying a standard paper size (e.g. A4).
+Then, an extra keyword "flip" can be appended to the argument to flip between landscape and portrait.

 ### Output format string
 The output format string specifies how students are identified in the output file.